cis1912/website/content/lectures/lec01.md

 ## Transport Layer: TCP

-TCP is this shared language that is layered on top of IP to allow for a shared language between computers.
+TCP is a protocol that is layered on top of IP to allow for a shared language between computers.
 TCP has robust error-checking to ensure that all of the information transmitted over the internet actually gets to the destination.
-This error-checking can also cause a delay though as it requires the person receiving the data to also send back a confirmation that they got everything.
+This error-checking can also cause latency and congestion issues as it requires the person receiving the data to also send back a confirmation that they got everything.

 TCP also introduces the concept of ports.
 This is a number ranging from 1-65535 that allows for differentiating between connection types.
 Typically ports are designated for a specific kind of connection: HTTP is port 80, SSH is port 22, MySQL is port 3306.
 You can actually configure your machine to listen for whatever kind of connection on whichever port, but you'll confused everyone else who is expecting specific connection types on specific ports.

 TCP also allows for multiple concurrent connections.
 For example, you could have a number of users all connecting to port 80 on an HTTP server and TCP would still be able to manage these connections.
 This is an essential feature, if we could only establish a single connection the client-server model could never work in networking.

 There are some alternatives to TCP:
 - UDP: This protocol is quite similar to TCP but without the error checking.
 This is great when you want data to be sent fast, and don't care too much about correctness.
-If you're streaming a show on Netflix, you won't notice if some pixels are flipped during a single frame of the show, so better to be fast than correct.
+If you're in a Zoom call, you won't notice if some pixels are flipped during a single frame or some audio is warbled as long as the call keeps up with real time, so better to be fast than correct.
-- QUIC: This protocol is built on UDP and is driver for HTTP/3 and will hopefully resolve some of the slowdown that comes from TCP error-checking.
+- QUIC: This protocol is built on UDP and is driver for HTTP/3 and will hopefully resolve some of the latency issues that come from TCP error-checking.

 ## Socket Status